ga4gh/schema-registry/docs/decision_record.md

 ## 2025-02-04 Latest snapshot

+### Category: Versioning

+### Decision
-### We will postpone including "latest snapshot" as part of the spec for now
+Postpone including "latest snapshot" as part of the spec for now

 In the `{version}` field of the endpoint that returns a schema content, we will allow `latest`, which will return the latest version, but not other special tags like `1.1.x`, which would return the latest within a specific constraint.

-### Category: Versioning

 ### Rationale
 Most users will just want `latest`, or a specific version.
 While there is some utility in a constrained version of the latest, it will add more parsing work.
 The latest one can just be found from the metadata on the schema which defines that as a property of the metdata.
 We want to keep the initial spec pretty low key, and adding additional constrained tags like this would add some complexity without a major benefit.
 We can revisit in the future if we want to make the spec more complex.